 Facebook groups are not the only places to tune into what types of freelance work businesses need.
 Forums like Reddit and Quora can also be useful.
 There’s also good old Instagram.
 Connecting with the types of people you are looking to help and then listening to what they need will get you everywhere!

 What other questions do you have about finding freelance work?
-Be sure to leave a comment below or reach out to me on social @liveworktravelig.
+Be sure to reach out to me on Instagram @liveworktravelig.